sourcegraph/handbook/content/departments/cloud/index.md

 ## How to contact the team and ask for help

 - For emergencies and incidents, alert the team using Slack command `/genie alert [message] for cloud` and optionally tag the `@cloud-support` handle.
-- For internal Sourcegraph teammates, join us in #cloud slack channel to ask questions or request help from our team.
+- For internal Sourcegraph teammates, join us in #ask-cloud-ops slack channel to ask questions or request help from our team.
 - For [managed instance requests](#managed-instance-requests) or requests for help that requires action for the Cloud team engineers _(exp. coding, infrastructure change etc.)_ please create a GH issue and assign a `team/cloud` label.
 You can also post a follow up message on the #cloud slack channel
 - You may tag the `@cloud-support` handle if you are looking for immediate attention, and it will notify our [on-call engineers](#on-call).
-Please avoid tagging/DM a specific teammate or the `@cloud-team` handle, this is to try and protect their focus.
+Please avoid tagging/DM a specific teammate or the `@cloud-team` handle.

-## Managed Instance
+## Cloud Instances

-### When to offer a Managed Instance
+### When to offer a Cloud Instance

 > NOTE: Please first read [the customer-facing managed instance documentation](https://docs.sourcegraph.com/admin/install/managed) to understand what managed instances are and what we provide.

 See below for the SLAs and Technical implementation details (including Security) related to managed instances.

-Please message [`#cloud`](https://sourcegraph.slack.com/archives/C03JR7S7KRP) for any answers or information missing from this page.
+Please message [`#ask-cloud`](https://sourcegraph.slack.com/archives/C03JR7S7KRP) for any answers or information missing from this page.

-When offering customers a Managed Instance, CE and Sales should communicate and gather information for the following topics
+When offering customers a Cloud Instance, CE and Sales should communicate and gather information for the following topics

 - Customers are comfortable with [security implication](technical-docs/index.md#security) of using a managed instance
-- Customers' code host should be accessible publically or able to allow incoming traffic from Sourcegraph-owned static IP addresses. _(Notes: we do not have proper support for other connectivity methods, e.g. site-to-site VPN)_
+- Customers' code host should be accessible publically or able to allow incoming traffic from Sourcegraph-owned static IP addresses. _(Notes: we do not have GA support for other connectivity methods, e.g. site-to-site VPN)_

 ### Trial Managed Instances (aka PoC)

 [Documentation](./trial_mi.md)

-### Managed Instance Requests
+### Cloud Instance Requests

 Customer Engineers (CE) or Sales may request to: